-Ann Elisabeth Baldwin was born in Mount Union, Pennsylvania, the third of Her parents were Nell Ross (Appleby) Baldwin, cher, and Charles Hezekiah Baldwin, an who worked for the state of Indiana before Mount Union, where he was a builder (Baldwin four children. schoolteacher, gist who worked for the state of Indiana before to Mount Union, where he was a builder (Baldwin entomologist returning Lumber).
-During W four children.
-Her parents were Nell Ross (Appleby) Baldwin, a schootleacher, and Charles Hezekiah Baldwin, an entomologist who worked for the state of Indiana before returning to Mount Union, where he was a builder (Baldwin Lumber).
-During World War II, Ann and her older sister, Mary, worked at the John R. Wald defense plant in Tyrone, Pennsylvania, her right index finger was crushed by a press and the top half of the finger had to be amputated.
+During World War II, worked at the John R. uildei (During V Od at of Indiana before returning to Mount Union, where he was a builder (Baldwin Lumber).

+During World War II, Ann and her older sister, Mary, worked at the John R. Wald defense plant in Tyrone, Pennsylvania; her right index finger was crushed by a press and the top half of the finger had to be amputated.
 She used the compensation to help pay her tuition at Shippensburg State College.
-Ann completed her teaching degree in 1945, fulfilling an agreement with her parents that she could marry her high school Sweetheart, Robert S. Taylor, and move to the Air Force base in Selma, Alabama, as long as she returned to Shippensburg when the semester started.
+Ann completed her teaching degree in 1945, fulfilling an agreement with her parents that she could marry her high school sweetheart, Robert S. Taylor, and move to the Air Force base in Selma, Alabama, as long as she returned to Shippensburg when the semester started.

 After the war, while Bob was completing his training as an architect at Princeton, she taught school.
 Bob designed a house for them on a street north of campus, and together they helped to build it, pouring concrete and laying bricks.
 They moved to Pittsburgh in 1949 for Bob's first teaching job, at what was then Carnegie Tech.
 They lived in a garage apartment on Westminster Place, and about a year after their first child was born, they bought a house around the corner on St. James Street in Shadyside.
-Ann ran the Sunday School Kindergarten at Shadyside Presbyterian Church; she served in that role for Z5 years.
-This is where she formed important friendships, with Marge Mercer, who founded the Shadyside Church Nursery School, and with Taillu Fish Scott, who was the director there for many years.
+Ann ran the Sunday School kindergarten at Shadyside Presbyterian Church; she served in that role for 25 years.
+This is where she formed important friendships, with Marge Mercer, who founded the Shadyside Church Nursery School, and with Tallu Fish Scott, who was the director there for many years.